goodloop/autoware_auto_mirror/src/control/trajectory_follower/design/trajectory_follower-mpc-design.md

 Model Predictive Control (MPC) is used by the `trajectory_follower` to calculate the lateral commands corresponding to a steering angle and a steering rate.

+This implementation differs from the one in the `mpc_controller` package in several aspects.
+- This is a linear MPC that only computes the steering command whereas the `mpc_controller` uses a non-linear MPC which calculates coupled steering and velocity commands.
+- The optimization problem solved by the linear MPC is simpler, making it less likely to fail.
+- Tuning of the linear MPC is easier.

 # Design
 <!-- Required -->
 <!-- Things to consider: